 This section also asks for the average number of staff employed at your establishment.
 To calculate it, add up the number of employees in the last pay period of each month of the reporting period and divide the sum by the number of months (usually 12 months).
-Please calculate the numbers separately for Direct labour - extraction and Direct labour - ore processing at the mine or related facilities.
+Please calculate the numbers separately for Direct labour - extraction and Direct labour - processing at the extraction site.
 Please also calculate the numbers separately for new construction labour and indirect labour.